 Mary: Series 30 course instructor

-...Governors, serving on committees, worked on new business initiatives, recruiting and training new hires from top universities.
+...hires from top universities.
 At the time, O'Connor was the largest market maker in the U.S. financial options exchanges and had been looking to partner with a larger financial institution.
-The firm entered into a joint venture with Swiss Bank creating the opportunity to become part of a newly formed global team deployed as financial engineers in various financial centers - Chicago,...
+The firm entered into a joint venture with Swiss Bank creating the opportunity to become part of a newly formed global team deployed as financial engineers in various financial centers - Chicago, Zurich, London, Paris, Tokyo, Hong Kong.
+My assignment was in the bank's headquarters...